Ceyron/trainax/README.md

 where $l$ is a **time-level loss**.
 In the easiest case $l = \text{MSE}$.

-### More

-Focus is clearly on the number of update steps, not on the number of epochs

 ### A taxonomy of learning setups

 The major axes that need to be chosen are: